leh60245/OpenSourceProject/README.md

    - The header design changes when the user login successfully.
 (You can see that there is 'logout' instead of 'login' anymore.)

    ### 프론트엔드
+   -index.html
+   -about.html
+   -Use a lot of CSS
+   -Works of Kim Min-soo and Hwang Ji-won
    #### Requirements
+   - The flask environment i set up

    ### 백엔드
+   -index.py
+   -flask_upload.py
+   -Works of Kim Min-soo and Hwang Ji-won
+   -Use a Mysql
    #### Requirements
+   - The flask environment i set up
    ### 채팅

    #### Requirements